syncfusion-content/wpf-docs/wpf/SfTreeGrid/UI-Automation.md

 </tr>
 </table>

 1. Open the extension project and build it.
-2. You can get the below tabulated assembly from bin folder.
+2. Get the following tabulated assembly from the bin folder.

 <table>
 <tr>